MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

     q_1    ───────── X ──
     ```

 1. You can visualize quantum circuits as an **SVG image** by using the `qsharp-widgets` package.
 In this case, the CNOT gate is represented as a line connecting the two qubits, with a dot on the control qubit and a circumscribed cross on the target qubit.
+For more information, see [Quantum circuits conventions](xref:microsoft.quantum.concepts.circuits).

     ```python
     from qsharp_widgets import Circuit